Batkid: Aftermath

 Some services were donated; the remaining $105,000 in costs to the City of San Francisco, which the Make-A-Wish Foundation had intended to raise the money to repay, was covered by a donation from philanthropists John and Marcia Goldman.
 Donations to Make-A-Wish greatly increased in the weeks after national coverage of Batkid.

 On April 8, 2014, Miles Scott, dressed as Batkid, threw the ceremonial first pitch to Matt Cain at the Giants' 2014 home opener.

 The documentary film, Batkid Begins, chronicles the events of the day, and Miles Scott's life since that day occurred.
 Dana Nachman and Liza Meak produced the film, which premiered at the Slamdance Film Festival, and was released theatrically on June 26, 2015.

 In January 2015, it was announced that Julia Roberts will produce and star in a feature adaptation of the documentary Batkid Begins titled, Batkid Begins: The Wish Heard Around the World.

 Four years after the events, in 2017, Scott was still in remission and healthy.
-In November 2018, he turned 10 years old, marking 5 years in remission, and was considered cancer-free.
+In November 2018, after turning 10 years old, he marked 5 years in remission, and was considered cancer-free.
+Scott turned 15 in August 2023 and marked the 10-year anniversary of the event on November 15, 2023.